7 Characters Arrow Rips From Batman and Spider-Man

 Harry Osborn: Rich kid Harry Osborn competes with his old friend Peter for Mary Jane's affections.
 His mother deceased, Harry struggles to gain the attention of his father, who (unbeknownst to Harry) is a murdering psychopath.
 Harry ultimately discovers Peter's alter-ego, the two clash, and barely make amends before Harry's death.

 Tommy Merlyn: Rich kid Tommy competes with his old friend Oliver for Laurel's affections.
 His mother deceased, Tommy struggles to gain the attention of his father, who (unbeknownst to Tommy) is a murdering psychopath.
 Tommy ultimately discovers Oliver's alter-ego, the two clash, and barely make amends before Tommy's death.
+Poor guy didn't last through season 1, let alone season 6 (although he reappears for a few flashbacks).

 Differences: Harry's differences with Peter temporarily turn him into an actual villain for Spider-Man whereas Tommy's differences with Oliver only create a rift between the two.